 - Vitamin C: 100 %

-10 Benefits of Oolong Tea
+IV.
+Top 10 Benefits of Oolong Tea

 Oolong tea helps you burn fat faster by raising your metabolism for up to two hours after drinking it.
-Oolong also contains polyphenols that are able to block enzymes that build fat.
+Oolong also contains polyphenols that can block enzymes that build fat.
 This means you can lose weight with oolong tea, so long as you don’t load it with refined sugar and artificial sweeteners.
 If your tastes lean towards sweet tea, consider using a small amount of raw honey, maple syrup, stevia or agave syrup—all of which are sugars low on the glycemic index.

 Oolong can help aid digestion for those not sensitive to caffeine.
 The tea alkalizes the digestive tract, reducing inflammation in those with acid reflux and ulcer problems.
 Because it is mildly antiseptic, oolong tea can clear bad bacteria from your belly.
 Its calm, smooth flavor can soothe the stomach when consumed hot.